kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 200K    animals.jpg
 312K    animals-original.jpg
 ```

-As a convention hereafter, when there is a `---` separator between a command and some results, the latter are the results displayed on execution of the command.

 As expected, the original file `animals-original.jpg` is larger than the cropped full-size version, `animals.jpg`, and all is well.